 - Officers must make every effort to care for the safety and security of guests either on- or off-campus.
 Officers, members, and guests may be held liable for violations of the student conduct code as well as local, state, and federal laws

-- No on-campus or off-campus social events may be held by student groups during the week of final examinations unless approved by the Vice President for Student Affairs.
+- No on-campus or off-campus social events may be held by student groups during the week of final examinations unless approved by the Vice President for Student Affairs or designee.